HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and Cross-Domain Transfer: Experiments

-Tables~\ref{GF2-Hiera-results-table}, \ref{S2-Hiera-results-table}, and \ref{Google-Hiera-results-table} present the hierarchical land use classification results on the three individual data sources of the MM-5B dataset.
-The results compare model performance with and without the integration of the proposed BHCCM, models incorporating BHCCM are shown in bold and marked with ``(Hiera)''.
-For flat classification models that do not natively support multi-level outputs, L3 predictions are aggregated to L2 and L1 levels based on the tree-structured hierarchy defined in Fig.~\ref{fig-MM-5B-hiera-structure}, and the corresponding mIoU and mAcc scores are computed accordingly.
+Tables~\ref{GF2-Hiera-results-table}, \ref{S2-Hiera-results-table}, and \ref{Google-Hiera-results-table} report the hierarchical LCLU classification results on the three data sources of MM-5B.
+We compare models trained with and without the proposed BHCCM.
+For flat baselines that do not natively support multi-level predictions, $L3$ results are mapped to $L1$ and $L2$ categories following the hierarchy in Fig.~\ref{fig-MM-5B-hiera-structure} to derive the corresponding metrics.